gordonturner/ControlKit/Raspbian Desktop Customization.md

 sudo vi /boot/cmdline.txt
 ```

-Append ` logo.nologo` to the end of the line
+Append ` quiet logo.nologo` to the end of the line

 ## Disable the Rainbow Image